 A.R.
 10-1.
-The pitcher has (1) neither foot in contact with the pitcher's plate, or (2) their pivot foot in contact with and their entire stride foot outside the 24-inch length of the pitcher's plate and looks at their signal arm band or to the catcher who, by their hand/arm movements, apparently gives the pitcher the signal.
+(1) The pitcher is standing behind the pitcher's plate and looks at their signal arm band or one-way communication device for a signal.
+(2) The pitcher has their pivot foot in contact with and their entire stride foot outside the 24-inch length of the pitcher's plate and looks at their signal arm band or one-way electronic communication device or to the catcher who, by their hand/ arm movements, apparently gives the pitcher the signal.

-RULING: Illegal pitch in (1) and in (2).
-The pitcher must take the signal in the position described in Rules 10.1.1 and 10.2.1 (that is, hands apart, ball in one hand, pivot foot in contact with and within the 24-inch length of the pitcher's plate, stride foot on the ground in/ on the 24-inch length of the pitcher's plate or its backward extension and the hips in line with first and third bases).
+RULING: (1) Legal pitch.
+The pitcher is permitted to look at their signal arm band or one-way communication device prior to being positioned on the pitcher's plate without penalty.
+Once in legal position on the pitcher's plate, pitchers must follow Rules 10.2.2 and 10.2.3 in taking a signal.
+(2) Illegal pitch.
+Once the pitcher makes contact with the pitcher's plate, the pitcher must take the signal in the position described in Rules 10.1.1 and 10.2.1 (that is, hands apart, ball in one hand, pivot foot in contact with and within the 24-inch length of the pitcher's plate, stride foot on the ground in/on the 24-inch length of the pitcher's plate or its backward extension and the hips in line with first and third bases).